-Lawyer Shoichi Ibusuki, who has long handled cases involving foreign interns, pointed out the bill did not address the fact that trainees are denied the discretion to change their workplaces “no matter how much they are abused or underpaid.”
+Lawyer Shoichi Ibuski, who has long handled cases involving foreign interns, pointed out the bill did not address the fact that trainees are denied the discretion to change their workplaces “no matter how much they are abused or underpaid.”

 He said legislators also remained oblivious to the presence of “supervising organizations” who accept the interns from abroad and then dispatch them to companies at home.

-It is such intermediary organizations that are contributing to the problem of labor exploitation, Ibusuki said, as they often acquiesce to — or in some cases even actively dictate — the rock-bottom wages interns are paid by their employers.
+It is such intermediary organizations that are contributing to the problem of labor exploitation, Ibuski said, as they often acquiesce to — or in some cases even actively dictate — the rock-bottom wages interns are paid by their employers.

 JCP lawmaker Hatano said fundamental problems will remain unaddressed, with interns forced to continue to endure “subordination” to their bosses.

-“The bill only slightly strengthened regulation as a cover-up of its real purpose, which is to expand the whole program,” lawyer Ibusuki said, referring to the expected extension of the internship time frame that he said was a not-so-veiled attempt to alleviate the nation’s labor shortage.
+“The bill only slightly strengthened regulation as a cover-up of its real purpose, which is to expand the whole program,” lawyer Ibuski said, referring to the expected extension of the internship time frame that he said was a not-so-veiled attempt to alleviate the nation’s labor shortage.